brett-b112/2324KuSem2/EECS330/330Notes/notes.md

 * ![doubleHash.png](doubleHash.png)
 * ![dhEx.png](dhEx.png)
 * Able to insert in position 9 based on the double hashing
+#### For each key K you start with i = 0 then incremenet for each key
+#### i is the attempt for that key (i.e. for a hypothetical key 13 you start with key 0,1,2,.... then it finds a spot now for a new key 45 i = 0 then i =1 ,2,3,.....

 ### Anlaysis of Open addressing
 * **Uniform Hashing**